hashicorp/terraform-provider-vault/website/docs/index.html.markdown

 }
 ```

-If the `X-Vault-AWS-IAM-Server-ID` was configured as part of the AWS auth method, specify the `header_value` within the `parameters` block:
+If the Vault server's AWS auth method requires the `X-Vault-AWS-IAM-Server-ID` header to be set by clients, specify the server ID in `header_value` within the `parameters` block:

 ```hcl
 provider "vault" {